bobbyy16/Asana-Airtable-Integration/readme.md

 **Airtable Synchronization:** Updates your Airtable base with the retrieved task details, ensuring consistency between Asana and Airtable.

 **Locking Mechanism:** Employs an in-memory set (processingTasks) to prevent redundant processing of concurrently arriving task updates.

-## Additional Considerations:

-- **Error Handling:** Implement robust error handling for unexpected issues and logging for debugging.
-- **Security:** Securely store Asana PAT and Airtable API key using environment variables.
-- **Logging:** Incorporate logging for monitoring and troubleshooting.
-- **Scalability:** Consider scalability options for handling high volumes of task events, like a distributed queueing system.